mvanholsteijn/fleetappctl/doc/fleetappctl.md

 All the fleet unit files to be deployed are described in the deployment descriptor.
 The unit files referenced in the deployment-descriptor may have placeholders for environment specific variables.
-These are indicated refered to by curly brackets {{ }}. fleetappctl is idempotent and does rolling upgrades.
+These are indicated refered to by curly brackets {{ }}. fleetappctl is idempotent and does rolling upgrades on template files with multiple instances running.

 ### start
 The start command will start all units in the order as they appear in the deployment descriptor.
 If you have a template